 SECTION B. SPECIFIC STANDARDS

-In all SFHAs, and if ARTICLE III, SECTION B.1 USE OF BEST AVAILABLE DATA has been selected, areas of known or suspected flood risk areas, the following provisions are required:
+In all SFHAs has been selected, areas of known or suspected flood risk areas, the following provisions are required:

 SECTION B.1.
 RESIDENTIAL CONSTRUCTION

 New construction and substantial improvement of any residential structure shall have the lowest floor (including basement) elevated to the BFE, unless a freeboard option is noted below.
 If a freeboard option is noted, new construction and substantial improvement shall have the lowest floor (including basement) elevated to the freeboard elevation.
 A registered professional engineer, architect, or land surveyor shall submit certified elevations to the Floodplain Administrator that the standards of this ordinance are satisfied.